ephread/inkgd/docs/source/getting_started/installation.rst

 |

-*inkgd* also comes with an editor plugin to manage Ink stories.
+*inkgd* also provides with an editor plugin to manage Ink stories.
 The plugin should be enabled by default, but it can be disabled from the project settings.
 (*Project > Project Settings > Plugins*).